curvegrid/go-ethereum-wiki/Native-DApps:-Go-bindings-to-Ethereum-contracts.md

 This page introduces the concept of server side native Dapps: Go language bindings to any Ethereum contract that is compile time type safe, highly performant and best of all, can be generated fully automatically from a contract ABI and optionally the EVM bytecode.

+*This page is written in a more beginner friendly tutorial style to make it easier for people to start out with writing Go native Dapps.
+The used concepts will be introduced gradually as a developer would need/encounter them.
+We however, do assume that the reader is familiar with Ethereum in general, has a fair understanding of Solidity and can code Go.*